 Wiresandstuff: I was concerned about how the second season finale would turn out, with it apparently introducing two new Mary Sue-ish characters with shoehorned life-long connections to Twilight, but I had faith in the production team and hoped for the best.
 It seemed my fears had been quelled by the mid-point of part 2, with the introduction of a menacing new antagonist complete with villain song, and possibly one of the best action sequences of the whole series.
 What irked me about this episode, however, was the way in which the conflict was resolved; with Princess Celestia and the mane six captured and changelings running rampant around Canterlot, Cadence and Shining Armour use their love for one another to fuel a shockwave that sends all the changelings flying out of the city (Queen Chrysalis allows them to do this, scoffing at the concept despite using that same love moments ago to defeat Celestia).
 Now my problem isn't the use of the Power of Love in and of itself (as if the Power of Friendship as any less sappy), but with the Elements of Harmony, at least we got to see Twilight bond with each of her friends and learn about their virtues.
 Here, we're given two undeveloped characters, told they love each other because, um, they're both nice, and their love is powerful enough to set off the spell.
 I think the writers did their best with what they were given to work with, but this just feels like a really lame way to wrap things up.

 Psyga315: I point to a part that a lot of people don't seem to think is a bad moment: The last scene before the climax.
 Okay, here we have it: Our heroines are beating up the Changelings like the previews showed us, they rush to get the elements... only to be beaten up and captured within a single commercial break.
 I'm sorry, what?
 Oh, that previous army of Changelings were a cake walk, but add a few dozen and suddenly "Oh no!
 We can't beat them!
-Guess Canterlot is doomed!"
+Guess Canterlot is doomed!".
+Heck, the way they entered the altar after getting captured looked like they barely put up a fight!
 Now, why do I label this as a Dethroning Moment of Suck?
 Well, because it not only makes that entire climax pointless, but it's like the writers were hammering in the idea that Twilight and her friends were never the heroes of this story, but rather this character that, if she was made by a fan of the show rather than the writers or staff, would have been laughed off as a Mary Sue along with Shining Armor.
 This also led to some other moments that sucked ("She fooled everyone.", "My love will give you strength." and "Did I miss anything?") but didn't deserve a larger mention.
-There maybe many other moments down the line that might suck harder than this, but the thing is, I doubt those moments will make me downright hate a newly written character because of it.
+There maybe are many other moments down the line that might suck harder than this, but the thing is, I doubt those moments will make me downright hate a newly written character because of it.
 Yes.
 This moment made me hate Cadence, because even the writing staff want to make sure that everyone is too powerless (or in the case of one certain character, apparently too goddamn lazy to do anything and arrive only when it's all over) to stop the Villain Sue except for this one character that somehow saves the day for ass-pulled reasons.
 I doubt any moment will top that, hence why I make this my Dethroning Moment of Suck.
 Even though I have completely accepted it and my hate for it has been greatly reduced, this still will be my Dethroning Moment of Suck, simply because nothing else had made me so upset at the show longer than this had.

 Peteman: This two-parter really comes across as a Mary Sue fanfic, with a massive dose of Remember the New Guy as we have two important and powerful characters in Twilight's life being jammed with no foreshadowing despite the Mane Cast's repeated visits to Canterlot.
 To top it off, Chrysalis' line about Shining Armor's love being so massive that it let her beat Celestia came across as blatant Character Shilling, as this character we've never met can only beat what is supposed to be an immensely powerful individual using the massive love another character whom we've never met before has for a third character we've never met before.
 I'd have much rather have Chrysalis take Celestia out in a sneak attack than have that annoying dribble about Shining Armor's love.

-Allsmileysfly: For me, A Canterlot Wedding was the Dethroning Moment because it felt very out of character for Twilight to storm into the wedding rehearsal and accuse Cadence of being evil; considering that in the last episode she solved Pinkie's dessert mystery by not leaping to conclusions!
+Allsmileysfly: For me, A Canterlot Wedding was the Dethroning Moment because it felt very out of character for Twilight to storm into the wedding rehearsal and accuse Cadence of being evil, considering that in the last episode she solved Pinkie's dessert mystery by not leaping to conclusions!
 I suppose it might be justified because Shining Armor was her brother and she seemed to be protective of him, but still.

 Solidus Trigger: The wedding just left a bad taste in my mouth.
 We finally get to see Celestia in action, and she goes down without much of a fight.
 Shining Armor and Cadence in general felt like characters out of a Self Insert Fic, and Chrysalis came off as more of an annoyance than a menacing villain.
 Also, Luna's cameo just screams "Wasted Potential".